I am a Senior Lecturer in Economics. My work is in economic geography, urban and regional economics and applied international trade.

 I currently teach microeconomics at the MSc. level as well as economics for public policy at the undergraduate level.

 My research interests are in applied international trade, economic geography and urban and regional economics.
 My recent research includes work on the urban wage premium in Great Britain, on the firm-level impacts of transportation investments and on the effect of nation-wide structural policies on the productivity growth of subnational regions.
-I am affiliated with the Spatial Economics Research Centre at the LSE, the Centre for Employment Research at WBS and the Centre for Globalisation Research at Queen Mary University.
+I am affiliated with the Spatial Economics Research Centre at the LSE and the Centre for Globalisation Research at Queen Mary University.